bxrisyvnev/portfolio/documents/portfolioV1.00.typ

 Here is link to the figma for the full experience \
 #link("https://www.figma.com/design/HEged8XFPmD4OGwEx0RhZz/Patchwork-Website-design?node-id=37-30&p=f&t=XcbNy7azdgt12WhR-0") \
 \
 It's designed in figma and there are a lot of prototyping done.
 The bottom has the main feature which is the group photo.
-The group photo will be the five members of the group next to each other and when you hover with the mouse on top of one the image will move left and/or right and make space for another bigger picture of the hovered member to pop up with description of that member including contact information.
+The group photo will be the five members of the group next to each other and when you hover with the mouse on top of one the image will move left and/or right and make space for another bigger picture of the hovered member to pop up with description of that member including contact information. \
+\
+In Concept & Inspiration workshop I did the assigment.
+It was to follow this: \
+\
+Inspiration search > Key concepts > Sketch it out > Apply basic design principles. \
+\
+The entire thing has to be a rough sketch that links: inspiration > concept > design.\
+And what I did is the following bellow.\
+#image("images/moodboard.png")
+#image("images/sketch.png", height: 15cm)
+The inspiration was the everyday life in the east-european countries.
+And the key words were "Everyday life" and I tried my best to sketch something that represented that.
+In life a person that is shown to smoke with their hands in the pokets is usually a person that is just taking a walk.
+No reason at all.
+Just walk to clear their head.
+It's something everyone does almost everyday and showing exactly those things (the cigarette and the hands in poket) helped the audience to guess my keywords.
+The moodboard showed everyday activy places like: gym, panel block, boxing gym, more panel blocks and a factory.
 = LO.
 2 Transferable production.
 In our studio im in charge of the repository.
 I made a GitLab repository which by default has version control.
 I always use at least two branch strategy so all the times there is a back up of all the work done.
 After every work day I take all the created media and push it inside a side branch and after each week I merge.
 Inside the repository there is documents, prototypes and archive folders.
 Documents are for documents, prototypes are for prototypes and archive is to keep stuff that are no longer relevant to the project (stuff that are no longer worked on) to keep the working folders clean and organised. \
 #link("https://bxrisyvnev.github.io/portfolio/#projects?file=patchworkgitlabrepository")